veevo/dev/src/spiritism/mediumship/types-of-mediums.md

 ## Types Of Mediums

-Obviously the two main categories of mediumistic phenomena Physical & Intelligent directly correspond to two main types of mediums:
+The two main categories of [mediumistic phenomena](phenomena) are: **physical & intelligent**.
+From that, derive the two main types of mediums: physical and intellectual.
+Let's understand them.

-### Physical Mediums
+## Physical Mediums
-Mediums who have a tendency to physical manifestations of Spirit communications through the giving of ectoplasm.
+Mediums who have a tendency to physical manifestations of Spirit communications through the giving of [ectoplasm](/about/ectoplasm).

-### Intellectual Mediums
+## Intellectual Mediums
 Mediums who have a tendency to intellectual manifestations of Spirit communications through the bonding of perispirits.

-(The Mediums Book Chapter 16 #187 – #188
+The Mediums Book Chapter 16 #187 – #188

-## Other types of mediums

 ### Sensitive Mediums
 Persons who feel the presence of spirits by a peculiar impression, general or local, vague or undecided.
 Most of these distinguish good or evil spirits by the nature of the impression caused by them.